maryamghamdi/Write-A-Data-Science-Blog-Post/README.md

 The main findings of the code can be found at the post available (.....)

 # Licensing:
-This project used stack overflow 2017 survey dataset and it was obtained from this website https://www.kaggle.com/stackoverflow/so-survey-2017
+This project used stack overflow 2017 survey dataset and it was obtained from [here] (https://www.kaggle.com/stackoverflow/so-survey-2017)